 Readmission after Academic Suspension

 Students who leave the university due to academic suspension may reapply and be readmitted post suspension.
-If admitted, returning students must meet with the Undergraduate Academic Advising Office.
-If the full length of suspension has elapsed, then the returning student’s academic standing is updated to “warning,” and the student will be permitted to continue enrollment.
-Returning students who have reapplied without serving the full length of the suspension must petition to re-enroll in coursework by following the general suspension appeal process.
+If admitted, returning students must meet with an Academic Advisor from their College.
+If the full length of suspension has elapsed, then the returning student’s academic standing is updated to “academic warning,” and the student will be permitted to continue enrollment.
+Returning students who have reapplied without serving the full length of the suspension must petition to re-enroll in coursework by following the academic suspension appeal process.
 Admission after suspension is not a guarantee of enrollment, and a refund of the application fee will not be granted should the suspension appeal be denied.